Creating an aiR for Review project

 For more guidance on prompt writing, see the following resources on the Community site:

-Filling out the Case Summary tab
+Case Summary tab

 The Case Summary gives the LLM the broad context surrounding a matter.
 It includes an overview of the matter, people and entities involved, and any jargon or terms that are needed to understand the document set.